apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 @@snip [reference.conf](/core/src/main/resources/reference.conf) {#journal-settings}

-## Batched Journal - EXPERIMENTAL
+## Batched Journal

+@@@ warning { title="Experimental" }

-**NOTE:** This feature is experimental and not recommended for production unless it has been thoroughly road tested by the user in their own test environments.
+This feature is experimental and not recommended for production unless it has been thoroughly road tested by the user in their own test environments.

+@@@

 The default journal writes each incoming write request with its own statement and commit.
-The batched journal plugin (`R2dbcBatchJournal`) instead coalesces concurrent write requests from different persistence ids into one multi-row insert.
-This reduces database round trips and commits when many persistence ids write small events at the same time.
+The batched journal plugin (`R2dbcBatchJournal`) instead coalesces concurrent write requests from different persistence ids into one
+transaction: the rows are written as a batch of one cached prepared statement and committed once.
+This reduces commits and statement prepares when many persistence ids write small events at the same time.
 It adds latency and changes failure behavior, see @ref:[Tradeoffs](#tradeoffs).

 The batched journal requires `use-app-timestamp` and `db-timestamp-monotonic-increasing`, which the `batched-journal` configuration block enables for this plugin.
 This is the same timestamp mode that the MySQL